cookm346/cookm346/README.md

 <a href="https://github.com/cookm346/eigenfibs"><img align="left" src="images/ludde-lorentz-YfCVCPMNd38-unsplash_small.jpg"></a> [Computing Fibonacci numbers using eigenvectors](https://github.com/cookm346/eigenfibs)

-I show how to represent the algorithm that generate fibonacci numbers as a matrix, then use a linear alegbra method called eigendecomposition to generate any fibonacci number without having to compute the preceding numbers in the series
+I show how to represent the algorithm that generates fibonacci numbers as a matrix, then use a linear alegbra method called eigendecomposition to generate any fibonacci number without having to compute the preceding numbers in the series

 <br clear="left"/>